 The subject of the Agreement is the execution of the tasks as described under Annex 3 by the Processor in accordance with the service description in the offer (Main Agreement).
 In doing so, the Processor processes personal data for the Controller within the meaning of Art.
 4 No. 2 and Art.
 28 GDPR on the basis of the Main Agreement.
 Definitions in the Main Agreement shall also apply in this Agreement.
-Definitions in this Agreement shall only apply to this Agreement.
+Definitions in this Agreement.